History of Lodge 34

 The first move towards formation of the Health Co-op was made last August by the Workers Education Council of which Martell is president.
 The council invited Dr. Michael Shadid, head of the nations first co-op hospital at Elk City, Oklahoma, to come to Kenosha to speak.

-Permanent link to this article: http://unitedlodge66.org/history-of-lodge-34/
+Permanent link to this article: https://unitedlodge66.org/history-of-lodge-34/